epolyd01/LocationMAP-Database-System/README.md

 # LocationMap System

 ## Description
-The LocationMap project is a database management system designed to store and manage information related to spatial data in indoor environments.
-It enables the organization and retrieval of data concerning various projects, including user management, object categorization, fingerprint creation, building management, and points of interest (POIs).
+The LocationMap project is a hypothetical spatial data management system designed for indoor environments, meaning it manages and organizes data about objects located within a specific indoor space.
+These objects, identified as Points of Interest (POIs), are associated with specific locations (or "fingerprints") within the space.
+Each fingerprint represents a point where objects are detected and recorded.
+The system stores this data in a relational database and allows users to query and analyze it, facilitating spatial calculations such as finding objects, buildings, or floors based on certain criteria.

 ---